frasertweedale/notes-redhat/design/pki-profiles-ldap.rst

    saves the file and quits the editor.

 #.
 If changes were made to the profile, store the updated profile in
-   the database.
+   the database (the change will be automatically replicated to clones).
 If no changes were made, report that no changes to the profile were detected.

+#.
+Remove the temporary file.

 Other operations